benmccallum/dotnet-references/README.md

 # dotnet-fix-references
-A dotnet global tool that fixes references to projects in solution and project files
+A dotnet global tool for manipulating references in solution and project files.

 Docs coming soon.
 In the meantime, every version until v1.0 could contain breaking changes.